imedfan/pomodorin/README.md

 - Ability to customize work and break times
 - Sound notifications for session start and end

+## Demo
+You can see how it works in the Telegram Mini app [TomatoPulse](https://t.me/tomatopulsebot)

 ## How to Use

 1. Open `index.html` in your browser.